mbodmer/libtnetstring/README.md

 ## Dependencies

--   Boost headers
+-   Boost (headers only)
--   google-test (to build tests only)
+-   GTest (google-test needed to build tests only)

-## Build tests
+## Build/Run tests

-To build the tests you need google-test and cmake
+To build the tests you need GTest and CMake.
+Make sure GTest is built and can be found by FindGTest.cmake:

     cd build
+    GTEST_ROOT=/usr/src/gtest/build/ cmake ..
+    make

+### Install / Build GTest

+If you first have to install GTest, here is an example:

+    apt-get install libgtest-dev   # equivalent to download source to /usr/src/gtest cd /usr/src/gtest
+    mkdir build
+    cd build
     cmake ..
+    make

+## Run tests

+Tests can be run bei either:

-    make all
+    make test

+or

+    ./test_tnetstring

+Note: Unfortunately the tests are not implemented very robust, so sometimes they can fail even if the result is actually correct.
+Problems are mostly due to the unordered nature of std::unordered_map and my lazyness to not address this yet.

 ## Examples